scramjetorg/transform-hub/bdd/README.md

 ![ava](../images/ava.png)

-If you want to run one particular test in the file, go to directory where the test file is and run command:
+If you want to run one particular test in the file, go to the directory where the test file is and run this command:

     npx ava name-of-the-file.spec.ts -m "Name-of-the-unit-test"